 It is important to talk to your doctor immediately when these side effects are present, or if anything else occurs out of the ordinary.

 Different brand names for Methadone:

 This is a partial opioid agonist and antagonist, meaning that it attaches to the opioid receptors on the brain, and prohibits opioid effects.
 Sometimes, to get more effective results, this medication is combined with Naloxone, an opioid antagonist that reverses the effects of opioids.

-o Common side effects: Cough, dizziness, sweating, headache, low back or side pain, swelling, weight gain/loss, tingling sensations, nausea, sleep disturbances, strength loss, issues with bowel movements, and diarrhea.
+Common side effects include coughing, dizziness, sweating, headache, low back or side pain, swelling, weight gain/loss, tingling sensations, nausea, sleep disturbances, strength loss, issues with bowel movements, and diarrhea.